 I’ve said it before I’ll say it again, genius!

 Finished?
 Place the piece in its new home.
 Take a photo and claim bragging rights on social media!

 Final task?
 Recycle the packaging.

 Did you break a nail?
 No, didn’t think so.

 You may also like:

-(If you use my links to go to pages such as Amazon, to book your holidays, or investigate software options I earn a small commission.
+(A few of the services I use to bring this free content to you.
+I earn a small commission on some, others I just love anyway so wanted to share with you.
 You’re supporting my work, enabling me to continue writing and keep this website and content free to you, thank you!)